 Gone are the days of having to wait for the ice cream van, or heading to the supermarket to get your fix – the best ice cream makers have been designed so that creating ice cream at home is now incredibly easy to do.

 And with your own ingredients, you can also create a slightly healthier version of your favourite indulgent treats if you fancy something lighter.

-Here’s our guide to the best on the market.
-Own one already?
-Vote for your favourite
+Here’s our guide to the best ice cream makers on the market.

 1. Cuisinart gelato and ice cream maker